 |PAS||Paste the copied character.|

-Here you draw your background using the character and color palette currently selected on the selection screen.
-On the bottom appear some tools:
+Here you draw your background using the character and color palette currently selected on the other screens.

 |Pan||Drag the visible map area.|

 |Draw||Draw with the current mode.|

 |Erase||Erase cells including their attributes.|

 |PRI||Toggles the priority attribute.|

 You can use the arrow or WASD keys to scroll the map when running LowRes NX on a computer.
 The keys Z, X, C, V and B select the tool.